xrdocs-staging/8000/_blogs/cisco-8608-architecture.md

 | 15   | No                 | 1x 100 GbE, 1 x 40 GbE, 1x 10 GbE with QSA               |

-**Note**: On 86-MPA-14H2FH-M, Port 2 or greater does not support 400G mode CLI.
+**Note**: On 86-MPA-14H2FH-M, Port 2 or greater does not support 400G mode CLI
 {: .notice}